sammygb26/Obsidian/Learning/Foundations of Data Science/Multiple Regression.md

 # Multiple Regression
-[[Linear Regression]] can be expanded to work with not just single independent variables, we can use **multiple regression** to do this.
+[[Foundations of Data Science/Linear Regression]] can be expanded to work with not just single independent variables, we can use **multiple regression** to do this.
 We can do this with categorical variables as well by transforming them into numbers.
 For example a binary number can be transformed into a variables who's values are 0 and 1.
 As **multiple regression** is just an extension of linear regression the model used is similar.
 A basic multiple regression model for $k$ variables would look like
 $$
 y=\beta_0+\beta_1x_1+\beta_2x_2+...+\beta_nx_k
 $$